vincenzo-scotti/voice_analysis_parkinson/README.md

 - `experiments/` contains the directories to host:
     - results of the experiments
-    - checkpoints generated during the experiments;
     - experiment configuration dumps;
-    - experiment logs.
 - `resources/` contains:
     - directories to host the dialogue corpora used in the experiments, and the references to download them;
     - directory to host the YAML configuration files to run the experiments.
-    - directory to host the pre-trained models, and the references to download them.
+    - directory to host the pre-trained feature models, and the references to download them.
 - `src/` contains modules and scripts to:
-    - run training steps;
-    - run evaluation steps;
-    - interact with the trained models;
+    - fit and evaluate models;
+    - extract audio features;
-    - preprocess corpora.
+    - preprocess data.

 For further details, refer to the `README.md` within each directory.